 3. Effective Time Management

-Another problem Entrepreneurs face, especially in the early stages of their business include the ability to efficiently manage time.
+Another problem Entrepreneurs face, especially in the early stages of their business includes the ability to efficiently manage time.
 Even though the problem cuts across all levels as even big entrepreneurs also wish they had more time to do more work.

 In most situations, there is often a lot of things to do in so little time.
 Solving this problem would require the entrepreneur to find smart ways around his work.
 Having a daily to-do list in line with his long and short-term goals would help optimally manage his time.